rbergm/PostBOUND/docs/source/index.rst

 :ref:`join graph analysis <optimizer-utilities>`, and :ref:`others <database-infrastructure>`.
 Rearchers specify their optimizer prototypes in terms of :doc:`optimization pipelines <core/optimization>`.
 Essentially, these are mental models for different optimizer architectures that provide different interfaces to be implemented.
+Each pipeline produces an abstract representation of optimization decisions, such as the join order or custom cardinality estimates.
-Since PostBOUND is implemented as a Python framework that runs on top of an actual database system, it needs to ensure that the optimization decisions made within the framework are retained when the query is executed on the database system.
+Since PostBOUND is implemented as a Python framework that runs on top of an actual database system, it needs to ensure that these optimization decisions are retained when the query is executed on the database system.
 This is achieved by using :doc:`query hints <core/hinting>`, which restrict the search space of the native optimizer.
 Hints are generated automatically depending on the target database system.
 Finally, the :doc:`benchmarking tools <core/benchmarking>` allow to easily compare the performance of different